Today, I’m going to talk about my picks for the best basketball shoes for flat feet.

 It’s contained very nicely in the midsole – pair that with an almost flat and wide base, amazing support (even on the Primeknit upper version) and, most importantly, adaptiveness to your foot shape thanks to the materials, and you got yourself a top contender amongst the best basketball shoes for flat feet.

-A surprise that came out of nowhere for me personally – the AJ XXXIV happens to be one of the greatest performance basketball shoes of recent years AND I think it’s currently the best option for a flat footer as well.
+A surprise that came out of nowhere for me personally – the AJ XXXIV happens to be one of the greatest performance basketball shoes of recent years AND I think it’s currently among the best options for a flat footer as well.

 To cap things off, Zoom Air cushion is implemented and along with many other shoe testers, I’ve come to the conclusion that I simply can’t find a better implementation of ZOOM cushion anywhere else.

 Now, is it the best cushioning setup ever in general?
 I’m really not sure, I’d have to really sit and think about it.
-What impressed me so much is just how balanced the ride felt, which is something my friend that has a pretty bad condition of flat feet also stated.
+What impressed me so much is just how balanced the ride felt, which is something my friend that has a pretty bad case of plantar fasciitis also stated.

-On top of that, we have a very prominent heel counter that cups your Achilles really well, there’s a torsional plate implemented that’s a very nice bonus for flat footers and AJ’s so-called Pebax chassis ensures that the fit is extremely secure, which is crazy since the shoes upper is mainly woven!
+On top of that, we have a very prominent heel counter that cups your Achilles really well, there’s a torsional plate implemented which is critical for flat footers and AJ’s so-called Pebax chassis ensures that the fit is extremely secure, which is crazy since the shoe’s upper is mainly woven.